BraedenSilver/ieee-txst-collaboration-site/README.md

 ## 4. Student checklist (step-by-step)

-Follow the steps in order.
-GitHub Desktop makes them point-and-click.
+Follow these instructions one at a time.
+Every bullet tells you exactly what to click or type so you can finish even if GitHub is brand new to you.

-1. **Fork the repository.**
+1. **Fork the project on GitHub.**
-   - Once officers share the organization repository link, open it in your browser.
+   - Open the repository link shared by the officers.
-   - Click the **Fork** button in the upper-right corner and accept the defaults.
-You now have your own copy of the project on GitHub.
+   - Click the **Fork** button in the top-right corner and accept the defaults.
+GitHub creates a safe copy in your account.
-2. **Open GitHub Desktop and sign in.**
-   - If you are not already signed in, go to **File → Options → Accounts** (Windows) or **GitHub Desktop → Preferences → Accounts** (macOS) and sign in with your GitHub account.
+2. **Clone your fork with GitHub Desktop.**
+   - Launch GitHub Desktop.
+Sign in if prompted (Windows: `File > Options > Accounts`, macOS: `GitHub Desktop > Preferences > Accounts`).
-   - Choose **File → Clone Repository**, switch to the **GitHub.com** tab, and select the fork you just created.
-This downloads the files to your computer.
+   - Choose **File > Clone Repository**, switch to the **GitHub.com** tab, select your fork, pick a folder on your computer, and click **Clone** to download the files.
-3. **Create a branch for your work.**
+3. **Create your working branch.**
-   - In GitHub Desktop click the branch dropdown (usually labeled "Current Branch") and choose **New Branch...**.
+   - In GitHub Desktop open the **Current Branch** menu.
-   - Name the branch `add-your-name` and click **Create Branch**.
+   - Select **New Branch...**, name it `add-your-name`, and click **Create Branch**.
+This branch is your personal work area.
-4. **Add your student file.**
+4. **Make your student JSON file.**
-   - In the file explorer on your computer open the project folder GitHub Desktop created.
+   - Open the project folder on your computer and go to `data/students/`.
-   - Copy `data/students/example.json` and rename the copy to `data/students/first-last.json`.
-     - Use your first and last name, all lowercase, and use dashes instead of spaces (for example, `alex-smith.json`).
+   - Copy `example.json` and rename the copy to `first-last.json`.
+Use lowercase letters and dashes (for example, `alex-smith.json`).
+A school-appropriate pseudonym is fine if you prefer anonymity.
-   - Open the new file in your text editor and change the values for `name`, `major`, and `grad_year`.
+   - Open the new file in a plain-text editor and update the `name`, `major`, and `grad_year` values to match what you want displayed.
+   - Set `link_url` to a site you are comfortable sharing (GitHub, LinkedIn, personal page, etc.).
+If you do not want to share a link, leave it blank or remove the line.
+   - Optional photo: add an image to the `assets/` folder and set the `photo` field to that filename (for example, `alex-smith.jpg`).
+Use a unique name ending with `.gif`, `.png`, `.jpg`, or `.jpeg`.
+Leaving the value `default.gif` tells the site to pick a random club image from `assets/defaults/` for you.
+   - If you added a custom photo, make sure the image file is inside the project so it can be uploaded with your JSON file.
-5. **Save and check your changes.**
+5. **Save and confirm the change.**
-   - Save the file in your editor.
+   - Save the JSON file in your editor.
-   - Return to GitHub Desktop; you will see the file listed under **Changes**.
+   - Switch back to GitHub Desktop and make sure the file appears under **Changes**.
+That confirms Git noticed your edit.
-6. **Commit (save) your edits.**
+6. **Commit (save a snapshot).**
-   - In GitHub Desktop, write a short summary such as `Add Alex Smith JSON entry`.
+   - In GitHub Desktop type a short summary such as `Add Alex Smith roster entry`.
-   - Click **Commit to add-your-name**.
+   - Click **Commit to add-your-name** to store the snapshot on your computer.
 7. **Push your branch to GitHub.**
-   - Click the **Publish branch** button (or **Push origin** if the branch already exists online).
-This uploads your branch to your fork on GitHub.
+   - Click **Publish branch** (or **Push origin** if you have already published).
+Your branch now lives on GitHub.
 8. **Open a pull request.**
-   - GitHub Desktop will show a button labeled **Create Pull Request**.
-Click it to open the pull request form in your web browser.
+   - GitHub Desktop shows a **Create Pull Request** button.
+Click it to open the pull request form in your browser.
-   - The form is mostly filled out for you.
-Confirm the base repository is the organization repo the officers shared and the base branch is `main`.
-   - Write a short description (for example, "Add Alex Smith to the roster") and submit the pull request.
+   - Confirm the base repository is the IEEE TXST project and the base branch is `main`.
+Add a short description (for example, `Add Alex Smith to roster`) and submit the pull request.
-9. **Wait for review.**
+9. **Watch for reviewer feedback.**
-   - An officer will review and merge your pull request.
-If changes are requested, follow their instructions and update your branch.
+   - Officers review your pull request.
+If they ask for changes, edit the same JSON file, save, commit, and push again; the pull request updates automatically.
-10. **See your name on the live site.**
+10. **See your entry on the live site.**
-    - After the officers run the manifest update (explained below) and the site rebuilds, refresh the live page to see your entry.
+    - After your pull request is merged and the roster manifest is refreshed, GitHub Pages rebuilds the site.
+Give it a few minutes, reload the roster, and celebrate seeing your entry.
-    - The repository stays public only during the workshop window; the officers may set it to private again once everyone is finished.
+    - During the workshop the repository stays public so everyone can learn together; it may be set to private afterward.

 ---